AREAS OF STUDY

 Spinning classes and working with the processing of bast fibers and flax are also offered in the spring and summer months.
 Check out our Guest Instructor Page for workshop offerings.

+Students can choose to come and study for a longer period of time either in a weaving intensive or as a work study student.
+Either option offers the student time to focus intensively on their choice of projects.
 The work study program is a minimum of 4 weeks and can be as long as 3 months.
 The student will choose to do their work study work (3 hrs) either in the morning or afternoon and then the rest of the day is open for their own work.
-We are available for supervision of these projects during the hours of 9:30 - 4:30 pm monday through friday.
+We are available for supervision of these projects during the hours of 9:30 - 4:30 pm Monday through Friday.
 The studio is open 24 hours a day, 7 days a week and in the 4 week study period it is possible for the student to complete 4 - 6 projects depending on complexity.
 Many students come with a focused course of study that they wish to pursue but that is not written in stone.
 Some students need to get a feel for what we have to offer before they can decide what they would like to focus on.
-Most of our looms are 4 S counter balance barn frame looms but we also have an 8 S Cranbrook, a barn loom converted to 10 S counter marche and a 28 S dobby loom.
+Most of our looms are 4 S counter balance barn frame looms but we also have an 8 S barn frame loom, and a 28 S dobby loom.
 There is also a fully equipped dye studio.
+Students must have some prior weaving experience and ideally will have taken our 5 day foundation weaving class.